YimenAraya-Ajoy/YimenAraya-Ajoy.github.io/_pages/b-vision.md

 understand natural populations but may also help guide the development of environmental policy.

 ## Eco-evolutionary dynamics of variation

-My next long-term research direction stems from working at the interface of population ecology, quantitative genetics, and behavioral ecology.
+Our next long-term research direction stems from working at the interface of population ecology, quantitative genetics, and behavioral ecology.
 Through this work, I have come to recognize that these disciplines often take distinct and somewhat disconnected approaches to studying the